 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Hey espresso lovers, Marc here from Whole Latte Love.
-We recently took a look at our Top 5 Best Semi-Automatic Espresso Machines and today we’re picking our Top 5 Best Coffee Grinders for Espresso in 2020.
+If you're shopping for a new coffee set-up, you might have seen our Top 5 Best Semi-Automatic Espresso Machines, but don't forget a high quality burr grinder to go along with your new espresso machine.
+Today we’re picking our Top 5 Best Coffee Grinders for Espresso in 2021.

-The categories range from Best Entry-Level Grinder, up to our Favorite Grinder for Single Dosing.
-We’ll have picks for Best Values in Prosumer Level and Home Use grinders, and our choice for the Best Multi-Purpose Grinder, which works for multiple brewing methods and give decent results for espresso.
-Along with our top grinders in each category, we’ll have some honorable mentions for your consideration.
+The categories range from Best Entry-Level Coffee Grinder, up to our Favorite Grinder for Single Dosing.
+We’ll have picks for Best Values in Prosumer Level and Home Use grinders, and our choice for the Best Multi-Purpose Grinder, which works for multiple brewing methods and gives decent results for espresso.
+Along with our top coffee grinders in each category, we’ll have some honorable mentions for your consideration.

-Our picks and opinions are based on our staff’s experience testing, using, and servicing most every available grinder and real-world feedback from our customers.
+Our picks and opinions are based on our staff’s experience testing, using, and servicing most every available coffee grinder, and real-world feedback from our customers.
 Our technicians service hundreds of grinders every year, and we work directly with manufacturers on grinder design and upgrades like with the E37Z-Hero.

 Now, you may have opinions of your own.
 And as always we’d love to hear them.
 So whether you agree or disagree with ours, please let us know what you think.